Stefan4472/Cpp-Adventure-2/README.md

 # Cpp-Adventure-2

+A small (and far from finished) game written in C++ for fun, learning, and experimentation.
 Uses SDL2 and boost.
+Compile via CMake.

-Simple install for boost:
+Simple install for boost on Linux:
 ```
 sudo apt-get install libboost-all-dev
 ```